vanng822/howto/react-native.md

 ```

 Download and install Android Studio.
-Setting it up directly!
+Install JDK and Setting it up directly!